-Statements Yes/No Date of Implementatio n Data Sour ce Responsib le Party CLAS Standard 2: Advance and sustain The plan states that the organization annually allocates resources to meeting the diverse cultural and linguistic needs of its clients. organizational governance and leadership The plan revisits its policies and management strategies on an annual basis to determine needs that may need addressing or added. that promotes CLAS and health equity through policy, The plan states how often that the CEO and Board meets to set goals to improve diversity and offer continual cultural competence care and training as a part of the strategic plan. practices, and allocated resources.
+Ineme 2: C Sovernance, Leadership, and Workforce Statements Yes/No Date of Implementation Data Sour ce Responsib le Party CLAS Standard 2: Advance and sustain organizational governance The plan states that the organization annually allocates resources to meeting the diverse cultural and linguistic needs of its clients.
+The plan revisits its policies and management strategies on an annual and leadership that promotes basis to determine needs that may need addressing or added.
+The plan states how often that the CEO CLAS and health equity through policy, and Board meets to set goals to improve diversity and offer continual cultural competence care and training as a part of the strategic plan . practices, and allocated resources.
 The plan details how and when staff members can provide feedback on interactions with LEP and minority populations, to improve interactions and services.
-CLAS Standard 3: Recruit, promote, and The plan has protocols in place for recruiting diverse staff members including leadership and governance positions. support a culturally and linguistically The plan specifies how organizations place priority on hiring members of staff with added bilingual or multilingual diverse governance, qualifications. leadership, and workforce that are responsive to the population in the service area.
+CLAS Standard 3: Recruit, promote, and The plan has protocols in place for recruiting diverse staff members including leadership and governance positions. support a culturally and linguistically The plan specifies how organizations place priority on hiring members of staff with added bilingual or multilingual diverse qualifications. governance, leadership, and workforce that are responsive to the population in the service area.
 The plan specifies how the organization will recruit staff members that represent the service population, which includes advertising job opportunities in foreign languages in various outlets (social media networks, publications, professional organizations' email list serves, job boards, local schools, faith based organizations, training programs, minority health fairs, etc.).
 The plan states that the organization recognizes staff who continue to meet the diverse needs of clients by offering the individuals internal promotions and other opportunities for upward mobility before seeking external candidates.
 The plan states that the organization recognizes the diverse cultural beliefs of its employees.
 CLAS Standard 4: Educate and train governance, leadership, The plan discusses how staff (workforce, leadership and governance positions) are trained on cultural norms, and how they vary by family (such as youth alcohol consumption or physical punishment). and workforce in culturally and linguistically appropriate The plan states that the organization supports the staff development of its employees, and how it places value on continued education and training in diversity and leadership. policies and practices on The plan states how often staff and leaders receive training. an ongoing basis.
 The plan states that the staff is trained on recognizing and responding to cultural health beliefs.
 The plan states how both internal and external resources are used to educate the governance, leadership, and workforce on cultural beliefs that they may encounter.
 The plan states that cultural competence in incorporated into staff evaluations and performance reviews.
 The plan states what is included in the staff training, and how the training is evaluated.